petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 and submitted a paper to a journal.
 A month or two later you get the reviews back and you're asked by _Reviewer 2_ to make some minor modifications to a figure.
-There's one small problem, however: You don't remember how that figure was created, or you've upgraded your laptop and now have different software installed, and the script won't run.
+There's one small problem, however:
+You don't remember how that figure was created, or you've upgraded your laptop and now have different software installed, and the script won't run.
-Maybe you were able to clone the correct Git repo with the code, but you don't remember where the data is supposed to be stored after you download it from Google Drive.
+Maybe you were able to clone the correct Git repo with the code, but you don't remember where the data is supposed to be stored.
 In other words, your project is not reproducible.

 ![Confused computer guy.](/images/repro-openfoam/confused.jpeg)

-Here we are going to show how to make an OpenFOAM CFD project reproducible using [Calkit](https://github.com/calkit/calkit), a tool I've been working on that ties together and simplifies a few lower-level tools to help with
+Here we are going to show how to make a research project that uses OpenFOAM reproducible using [Calkit](https://github.com/calkit/calkit), a tool I've been working on that ties together and simplifies a few lower-level tools to help with